I2PC/docs/docs/Installation/InstallationNotes/index.rst

 That appears in new versions of Cmake with older versions of the enviroment Scipion created with gcc-10.
 To solve it, you can try to:

-\* Reinstall the library libstdcxx on the base enviroment of Conda ``conda install -c conda-forge libstdcxx-ng``
+- a/ Rename the problematic file "libstdc++.so.6" located on a enviroment

-\* Simply removing the offending libstdc++.so file will normally resolve this issue.
+- b/ Link the problematic file "libstdc++.so.6" located on a enviroment

-or
+- c/ Reinstall the library libstdcxx on the base enviroment of Conda ``conda install -c conda-forge libstdcxx-ng``

-\* Add the path of the conda lib in the LD_LIBRARY_PATH to avoid that the new Cmake tries to read older \*.so files.
+- d/ Add the path of the conda lib in the LD_LIBRARY_PATH to avoid that the new Cmake tries to read older \*.so files.
 Write the next line in the .bashrc
 file: